Modal Header

 Venturing outside of the ski area you will find a vast mountainous landscape just waiting to be explored.
 Ski touring and split boarding beyond the Cairngorm plateau and across the Northern Corries gives access to a range of backcountry terrain and technical descents.

-Only consider exploring outside the ski area if you are an experienced skier or snowboarder, stick to the pistes until you are confident in your abilities.
 The backcountry can be an intimidating place so we have put together some guidance for tourers who are thinking of heading out into the Cairngorms.
-Tickets for the 2023-24 season will be £11 per day for two surface uplifts.

 Cairngorm Mountain is quite unlike other alpine resorts.
 The sub-arctic plateau can be a dangerous place when covered with snow.
 The featureless landscape and snow covered terrain make it extremely hard to navigate in bad visibility, leaving even experts in challenging situations.